Botinhood/Botinhood-Web/README.md

 # Development Environment

 Botinhood was written in VS Code primarily using the JavaScript, TypeScript, CSS languages.
 It utilizes the React and Nest JS libraries to build the web app.
 The app uses the Alpaca API to get recent stock data.
+MongoDB also used as a storage location.

 # Collaborators